 My first real trip was trying to hitch-hike from Toronto to Vancouver in the summer of 1972.
 I set off with $40 in my pocket, got distracted half way and followed an American girl home to Iowa.
-Her father was unimpressed and after some late-night discussion involving God, capitalism, the war in Vietnam and a bottle of Jack Daniel's—all safe topics of conversation—he ended up pulling a gun on me in the middle of a cornfield.
-It became apparent that Iowa was not for me so I headed back east.
+Her father was not impressed and following a late night debate concerning God, capitalism, Vietnam and a bottle of Jack Daniel's he ended up pulling a gun on me in the middle of a cornfield.
+I probably deserved it.
+Nonetheless, I decided that Iowa was not for me and headed back east.
 Got a lift on the back of a Harley through Chicago and wound up sleeping rough under a bridge somewhere in Detroit.
-Walked into Canada the next morning and spent my last fifty cents on a tin of tuna fish.
+Walked into Canada the next day and spent my last fifty cents on a tin of tuna fish.
+It was a bit like Cormac McCarthy's The Crossing, but without the horses and bloodshed.
 I was 16 years old.
-A bit like Cormac McCarthy's The Crossing, but without the horses.
 Pictures came later, as a way to see the world with a better budget.

 I speak French and Italian (badly), support Arsenal FC (for my sins) and have published several works of children's fiction.